Create Strings as file list...

 endfor

-If the script has been saved to a script file, you can use paths that are relative to the directory where you saved the script.
+If the script has been saved to a script file, you can use file paths that are relative to the folder where you saved the script.
 Thus, with

-you get a list of all the .wav files that are in the same directory as the script that contains this line.
-And to get a list of all the .wav files in the directory Sounds that resides in the same directory as your script, you can do
+you get a list of all the .wav files that are in the same folder as the script that contains this line.
+And to get a list of all the .wav files in the folder Sounds that resides in the same folder as your script, you can do

 As is usual in Praat scripting, the forward slash ("/") in this example can be used on all platforms, including Windows.
 This makes your script portable across platforms.